-AdSpyglass gives you plenty of detailed reports.
-To see these, go to ‘Reports -> Statistics in your admin panel.
-Here you can group stats by dates, devices, countries, spots and creatives.
-There are some additional filters here, as you can view stats for a single website, creative, ad network and other options.
+With AdSpyglass Reports, you can group stats by dates, devices, countries, spots, and creatives, etc. There are some additional filters here, as you can view stats for a single website, creative, ad network, and other options.

 Options in the ‘Reports’ section include

 Full Statistics – provides you with detailed stats to analyze your activity.
 Please check for the details here.

 SSP statistics – to check stats only related to your Marketplace activity with us.

 BackURL activity – reveals the activity of remnant traffic from each Ad Network and the quantity that hasn’t been registered by any ad network.